 The AER is the primary regulatory body that oversees Pembina's Alberta-issued energy permits, with some minor exceptions.
-Certain of Pembina's subsidiaries own pipelines in British Columbia, which are regulated by the BCOGC, and pipelines that cross provincial or international boundaries, which are regulated by the CER and/or the FERC.
-Certain of Pembina's operations and expansion projects are subject to additional regulations, and as Pembina's operations expand throughout Canada and North America, Pembina may be required to comply with the requirements of additional regulators and legislative bodies, including the Impact Assessment Agency of Canada ("Impact Assessment Agency"), the BCEAO, the Ontario Ministry of Natural Resources, the Saskatchewan Ministry of Economy and The Petroleum Branch of Manitoba Mineral Resources.
-In the U.S., tolls on pipelines are regulated by and reported to the FERC and pipeline operations are governed by the PHMSA, which sets standards for the design, construction, pressure testing, operation and maintenance, corrosion control, training and qualification of personnel, accident reporting and record keeping.
-The Office of Pipeline Safety, within the PHMSA, inspects and enforces the pipeline safety regulations across the U.S. All regulations and environmental compliance obligations are subject to change at the initiative of PHMSA.
-Pembina continually monitors existing and changing regulations in all jurisdictions in which it currently operates, or into which it may expand in the future, and the potential implications to its operations; however, Pembina cannot predict future regulatory changes, and any such compliance and regulatory changes in any one or multiple jurisdictions could have a material adverse impact on Pembina, its financial results and its shareholders.
+Certain of Pembina's subsidiaries own pipelines in British Columbia, which are regulated by the BCOGC and the BCUC, and pipelines that cross provincial or international boundaries, which are regulated by the CER and/or the FERC and PHMSA.
+Certain of Pembina's operations and expansion projects are subject to additional regulations, and as Pembina's operations expand throughout Canada and North America, Pembina may be required to comply with the requirements of additional regulators and legislative bodies, including the Impact Assessment Agency of Canada, the BCEAO, the Ontario Ministry of Natural Resources and Forestry, the Saskatchewan Ministry of Energy and Resources and The Petroleum Branch of Manitoba Mineral Resources under Manitoba Agriculture and Resource Development.

+In the U.S., FERC regulates interstate natural gas pipelines and the transportation of crude oil, NGL and refined products in interstate commerce.
+Under the NGA, FERC regulates the construction, extension, and abandonment of interstate natural gas pipelines and the tolls, terms and conditions of service and other aspects of the business of interstate natural gas pipelines.
+Interstate natural gas pipelines tolls, terms and conditions of service are filed at FERC and publicly available.
+Under the Interstate Commerce Act, FERC regulates the tolls, terms and conditions of the transportation in interstate commerce of crude oil, NGLs and refined products.
+Pipeline safety is regulated by the PHMSA, which sets standards for the design, construction, pressure testing, operation and maintenance, corrosion control, training and qualification of personnel, accident reporting and record keeping.
+The Office of Pipeline Safety, within the PHMSA, inspects and enforces the pipeline safety regulations across the U.S. All regulations and environmental, safety and economic compliance obligations are subject to change at the initiative of FERC, PHMSA or other United States Federal agencies with jurisdiction over aspects of the operations of pipelines, including environmental, economic and safety regulations.
+Changes by FERC in its regulations or policies could adversely impact Pembina's natural gas pipelines, making the construction, extension or expansion of such pipelines more costly, causing delay in the permitting of such projects or impacting the likelihood of success of completion of such projects.
+Similarly, changes in FERC's regulations or policies could adversely impact the tolls that Pembina's FERC regulated pipelines are able to charge and how such pipelines do business, whether such pipelines are regaled by FERC pursuant to the NGA or the ICA.
+Pembina continually monitors existing and changing regulations in all jurisdictions in which it currently operates, or into which it may expand in the future, and the potential implications to its operations; however, Pembina cannot predict future regulatory changes, and any such compliance and regulatory changes in any one or multiple jurisdictions could have a material adverse impact on Pembina, its financial results and its Shareholders.